finnhambly/finnhambly.github.io/blog/attractorstates.md

 But, within this minefield of attractor states, not all of them must be entered into suddenly.
 Greaves and Macaskill again:

-> Only slightly more subtly [than extinction], the existence of humanity is also a persistent state: while we face significant risks of premature extinction … humanity’s expected persistence is vast.

 If humanity spreads across the galaxy — creating civilisations that are disparate and diverse — the chances of our survival in a given millenium may well spring back to ~100%.
+This, the secured persistence humanity, is its own (more subtle) attractor state.

 ## Getting the transition right
 To me, it seems like we're in a position where we can make choices that are genuinely good for the long-run future; reducing the chance of a civilisational catastrophe, at a minimum, seems like an obviously good bet.
 Beyond that, there are many other attractor states we could increase the chances of — and doing so would be incredibly consequential.